pichim/PM2_PES_Board_Example/README.md

 In our course, we'll be utilizing the Nucleo-F446RE microcontroller, which is paired with the PES board designed and developed at ZHAW by ... .
 The setup includes a variety of sensors and actuators for practical applications.
 ### Nucleo F446RE
 ------------------------
 The Nucleo-F446RE is a microcontroller development board featuring the STM32F446RET6 microcontroller from STMicroelectronics.
 It provides a versatile platform for prototyping and developing embedded systems, offering a wide range of peripherals, connectivity options, and compatibility with the Arduino and ST Morpho ecosystems.
-All of the technical details can be found here: https://www.st.com/en/microcontrollers-microprocessors/stm32f446re.html#documentation
+All of the technical details can be found here: [STM32F446RE Documentation][2]

 <center><img src="docs/images/nucleo_overview.png" alt="Nucleo overview" width="600" /></center>

 Arm MBed has prepared a special platform containing key information on the controller used.
 On it you can find technical information, but most importantly the pinmap of outputs, which is necessary for the correct connection of peripheral devices.
 #### Nucleo platform (pinmap)
-[Link][1]
+[<font size="3"> Link </font>][1]

 ### PES Board
 ------------------------